 Time and time again the winger would cut inside on his stronger left foot in trademark style, producing a brilliant – if slightly repetitive – highlight reel of stunning goals.

 Defenders knew what was coming, they just couldn’t stop it.

 Whatever your opinion may be of Cristiano Ronaldo, there is simply no argument that the Portuguese superstar does not sit at the very top table of football’s greatest ever talents.

-It was Ronaldo’s 60-goal season that inspired Mourinho’s Madrid side to Spanish title success in 2012, a free-scoring Real side crowned champions following a season from their star forward that delivered 46 league goals in just 38 appearances.
+It was Ronaldo’s 60-goal season that inspired Mourinho’s Real Madrid side to Spanish title success in 2012, a free-scoring Los Blancos outfit crowned champions following a season from their star forward that delivered 46 league goals in just 38 appearances.

 Forward: Didier Drogba – Chelsea

 Arguably the most competitive position on our team sheet, a list of some of the game’s greatest goalscorers of modern times makes up our list of more than able deputies.

 Zlatan Ibrahimovic, Karim Benzema, Samuel Eto’o, Diego Milito and Harry Kane are just some of the players unfortunate to miss out on selection as our focal point, but no Mourinho side would be complete without the talismanic presence of Didier Drogba.